Control, Generate, Augment: A Scalable Framework for Multi-Attribute Text Generation: Evaluation

+\paragraph{Ablation Study} We conduct an ablation study testing the key components of the CGA model, both on the YELP and IMDB datasets.
+We separately trained four different versions of CGA to assess the impact on the multi-attribute control of the disjoint and joint usage of the \textit{cyclical word-dropout} (Equation \ref{eq:wd}) and of the \textit{context-aware loss} (Equation \ref{eq:ctx}).
+We computed the attribute matching score following the same approach described above.
+As shown in Table \ref{tab:ablation}, both techniques are beneficial for attribute control, especially for \textsc{sentiment} and \textsc{person number}.
+When the model is trained using at least one of these techniques it already shows significant improvements in all cases expect for \textsc{verb tense} on the IMDB data.
+Moreover, when the cyclical word-dropout and the context-aware loss are used jointly during training, the model experiences an increase of performance between 1-6\% w.r.t. the model trained without using these techniques.

-\paragraph{Sentence Embedding Similarity} Although generative models have been shown to produce outstanding results, in many circumstances they risk to produce extremely repetitive examples \cite{goodfellow2014generative,zhao2017infovae}.
+\paragraph{Sentence Embedding Similarity} Although generative models have been shown to produce outstanding results, in many circumstances they risk producing extremely repetitive examples (e.g., \newcite{zhao2017infovae}).
 In this experiment, we qualitatively assess the capacity of our model to generate diversified sentences to further strengthen the results obtained in this work.
-We sample 10K sentences from YELP ($D_{true}$) and from our generated sentences ($D_{gen}$), respectively, both labeled with the \textsc{sentiment} attribute.
-We retrieve the sentence embedding for each of the sentences in $D_{true}$ and $D_{gen}$ using the Universal Sentence Encoder \cite{cer2018universal}.
-Then, we compute the cosine similarity between the embeddings of all sentences of $D_{true}$ and, analogously, between the embeddings of our generated sentences $D_{gen}$.
+We sample 10K sentences from YELP ($D_{real}$) and from our generated sentences ($D_{gen}$), respectively, both labeled with the \textsc{sentiment} attribute.
+We retrieve the sentence embedding for each of the sentences in $D_{real}$ and $D_{gen}$ using the Universal Sentence Encoder \cite{cer2018universal}.
+Then, we compute the cosine similarity between the embeddings of all sentences of $D_{real}$ and, analogously, between the embeddings of our generated sentences $D_{gen}$.